 1. Monetary Benefits

 A members only content site is one of the most consistently successful ways to generate cash.
-Almost anything can be sold in membership areas, including guides, e-books, articles, cloud-based services, and even exclusive discount codes.
+Almost anything can be sold in membership areas, including guides, e-books, articles, cloud-based services, and even exclusive discount coupons.

 One-time payments or recurring payments can be made for goods, content, or services.

 Businesses benefit greatly from recurring payments.
 Recurring payments don’t require any active marketing efforts, unlike other marketing tactics (like email marketing and social media marketing) where you have to actively work to get clients to buy again.
-Businesses can concentrate only on satisfying their clients.

 2. Community Building